Aryannn2412/DataScience_Internship/README.md

 <div align="center">

-# 🌡️ Temperature Prediction from Humidity

-**A Data Science Internship Project**
+# 🔬 Data Science Internship Projects

+**Real-world Applications of Machine Learning & Forecasting**
 🔗 _by [Skillfied Mentors]_ • 🧠 _Intern: Aryan Jha_

 </div>

 ---

-## 📌 Overview
+## 📦 Project Repository Overview

-This project aims to **predict temperature from humidity** using a simple linear regression model.
-It's part of a hands-on data science internship task and serves as an introduction to supervised learning, exploratory data analysis, and evaluation.
+This repository contains projects completed during a data science internship focused on applying ML techniques to real-world business problems.
+Each task explores a different domain and builds skills in EDA, regression, time series, and modeling.

 ---

+## ✅ Completed Projects

+### 1️⃣ 🌡️ Temperature Prediction from Humidity

+A regression-based project where a simple linear model is used to predict **temperature** based on **humidity**.

-## 📁 Dataset Description
+#### 📁 Dataset Description: `humidity.csv`

-The dataset (`humidity.csv`) contains sensor readings with the following features:

 | Column       | Description                         |
 |--------------|-------------------------------------|